dylanlindgren/docker-phpfpm/README.md

 docker start php
 ```
 ### Running as a Systemd service
-To run this container as a service on a [Systemd](http://www.freedesktop.org/wiki/Software/systemd/) based distro (e.g. CentOS 7), create a unit file under `/etc/systemd/system` called `docker-phpfpm.service` with the below contents
+To run this container as a service on a [Systemd](http://www.freedesktop.org/wiki/Software/systemd/) based distro (e.g. CentOS 7), create a unit file under `/etc/systemd/system` called `php-fpm.service` with the below contents
 ```bash
 [Unit]
 Description=PHP-FPM Docker container (dylanlindgren/docker-phpfpm)